by Brian Tomasik

 - 3.1 Argument 1: Many types of flow-through effects

 - 3.4 Argument 4: Your idea is probably easy to invent or misguided

 It is very easy to overestimate the importance of our own achievements in comparison with what we owe others.

 --attributed to Dietrich Bonhoeffer

 I think charities do differ a lot in expected effectiveness.
-Some might be 5, 10, maybe even 50 times more valuable than others.
+Some might be 5, 10, maybe even 100 times more valuable than others.
 Some are negative in value by similar amounts.
-But when we start getting into claimed differences of thousands of times, I become skeptical.
+But when we start getting into claimed differences of thousands of times, especially within a given charitable cause area, I become more skeptical.
 And differences of 1030 are almost impossible, because everything we do now may affect the whole far future and therefore has nontrivial expected impact on vast numbers of lives.

 It would require razor-thin exactness to keep the expected impact on the future of one set of actions 1030 times lower than the expected impact of some other set of actions.

 I'll elaborate a few weak arguments why our expectations for charity cost-effectiveness should not diverge by many orders of magnitude.
 I don't claim any one of these is a fully general argument.
 But I do see a macro-level trend that, regardless of which particular case you look at, you can come up with reasons why a given charity isn't more than, say, 10 or 100 times better than many other charities.
 Among charities in a similar field, I would expect the differences to be even lower -- generally not more than a factor of 10.